-THE HARMSWORTH CONVENORS OF SELECTION PANELS FOR EARLY CAREER RESEARCHERS of the Humanities and Social Sciences Panel and a Harmsworth Convenor of the Sciences Panel.
+THE HARMSWORTH CONVENORS OF SELECTION PANELS FOR EARLY CAREER RESEARCHERS

-20. A

-(a) There shall be two Harmsworth Convenors of Selection Panels for Early Career Researchers ("Harmsworth Convenors") as follows: a Harmsworth Convenor

-- (b) The Harmsworth Convenors shall in Humanities and Social Sciences and in Sciences respectively: - (i) be responsible for matters relating to the appointment of Early Career Researchers; and - (ii) convene the selection panel for the annual competition to recruit persons to be appointed as Early Career Researchers. - (c) Each of the Harmsworth Convenors shall receive a stipend determined from time to time by the Governing Body.
+- 20. A - (a) - (i) There shall be three Harmsworth Convenors of Selection Panels for Early Career Researchers ("Harmsworth Convenors") as follows: a Harmsworth Convenor of the Humanities and Social Sciences Panel, a Harmsworth Convenor of the Sciences Panel, and a Harmsworth Convenor of the Braam Global Wellbeing Panel. - (ii) Before nominating a Harmsworth Convenor of the Braam Global Wellbeing Panel, the Fellowship and Appointments Committee shall first identify relevant research fields after the consultation for which provision is made in Bylaw VI.15(b)(ii)(c). - (b) The Harmsworth Convenors shall in Humanities and Social Sciences and in Sciences and in Global Wellbeing respectively: - (i) be responsible for matters relating to the appointment of Early Career Researchers; and - (ii) convene the selection panel for the annual competition to recruit persons to be appointed as Early Career Researchers. - (c) Each of the Harmsworth Convenors shall receive a stipend determined from time to time by the Governing Body.